raballew/okd-the-hard-way/docs/02-services.md

 ```

 If you have access to other private registries such as `gcr.io` or
-`hub.docker.com` you can add their pull secrets here as well. `pull-secret.txt`
+`hub.docker.com` you can add their pull secrets here as well.
+They will be
-will be used whenever images are mirrored.
-The cluster itself does not need to
+needed at a later point of time. `pull-secret.txt` will be used whenever images
+are mirrored.
+The cluster itself does not need to know anything else other than
-know anything else other than the credentials for the mirror registry.
-This has
+the credentials for the mirror registry.
+This has the benefit, that remote
-the benefit, that remote health reporting is disabled by default.
-Create a file
+health reporting is disabled by default.
+Create a file named
-named `pull-secret-cluster.txt`:
+`pull-secret-cluster.txt`:

 ```bash
 [root@services ~]# vi /root/pull-secret-cluster.txt